aziza20-ux/alu-system_engineering-devops/web_stack_debugging_1/README.md

-the debugging of config file
+the project is all about debugging